You can apply online or on paper to get a parent and grandparent super visa. You must send all the documents to support your application.

 2. Pay your application fees

-If you decide to submit your application at a visa application centre (VAC), you will have to pay the VAC services fees.
-These fees are not included in your CIC application fees.
+- Please note that if you apply on paper at a VAC, you will have to pay the VAC services fees.
+These fees are not included in your IRCC application fees.

 3. Submit your application